nuxt/website-v2/content/en/blog/going-dark-with-nuxtjs-color-mode.md

 ### Creating a color-mode switcher

-Obviously changing the mode in the dev tools is not what we want so let's create a color-mode switcher so our users can quickly change from one colour to another.
+Obviously changing the mode in the dev tools is not what we want so let's create a color-mode switcher so our users can quickly change from one color to another.

 Let's create a component called `ColorModePicker` and we can add a list of colors.
 For now we can just print out the color from our v-for.